foliant-docs/foliantcontrib.apireferences/README.md

 `'user content GET /user/status'`

-After that APIReferences will convert this string into an id with anchor converter.
+After that, APIReferences will convert this string into an id with an anchor converter.
 We've chosen `pandoc` converter in our config, which will turn the string into this: `user-content-getuserstatus`.
-That's exactly the id we needed, look an the webpage source:
+That's exactly the id we needed, look at the webpage source:

 ```html
 <h2 id="user-content-get-userstatus">GET /user/status</h2>